SAP/openui5-website/README.md

 We welcome your contributions to our website.
 If you have a proposal you want to share with us, simply keep the following things in mind.

+> You only need to follow the installation instructions below if you want to contribute something.

 ### Requirements

 To make a contribution, you need to install the following